EC-BingChilling/Summer2023/chapter6.md

 |         |                | oranges          | grapes |
 | **You** | oranges        | 2,1              | 0,0    |
 |         | grapes         | 0,0              | 1,2    |

+##### dude forgot to add an explanation when he made his own interpretation so I'm adding it here

+Both players recieve higher payoffs for coordinating on (Oranges,Oranges) or (Grapes,Grapes) even though the payoff isn't equal.

 - The other way to see the Coordination game is by the Stag hunt game which is when hunter 1 and hunter 2 can either go out together and hunt down a stag, hunter 1 tries to hunt a stag while hunter 2 hunts a hare vice versa and when they both hunt a hare.
 - This can be broken down into a simple way of there is one choice that can be done alone, there is another choice that requires 2 hunters or one hunter can be smart while the other tries the impossible.